MadMonkey87/InnerCore.Api.HueSync/README.md

 You also can perform some actions on the sync box.
 They are splitted into the following:

-### Actions
+### Execution commands
-These command allow you to change the current state, i.e enable/disable syncing, change the input, mode or intensity.
+These commands allow you to change the current state, i.e enable/disable syncing, change the input, mode or intensity.
 You can send them one by one but you also can combine them:

-	var action = new ActionCommand()
+	var command = new ExecutionCommand()
 		.SetMode(Mode.Game)
 		.SetIntensity(Intensity.Intense)
 		.SetBrightness(200)
 		.SetHdmiSource(HdmiSource.Input2);
-	await client.PerformActionAsync(action);
+	await client.PerformExecutionCommandAsync(command);

-### Behaviours
+### Behavior command
-These are equivalent to settings and just like actions, they also can get combined:
+These are equivalent to settings and just like execution commands, they also can get combined:

-	var behaviour = new Behaviour().SetArcBypass(true).SetCecPowerSave(false);
+	var command = new BehaviorCommand()
-	client.ApplyBehaviourAsync(behaviour);
+		.SetArcBypass(true)
+		.SetCecPowerSave(false);
+	client.PerformBehaviorCommandAsync(command);

-### Device actions
+### Device commands
-These actions directly affect the device, like rebooting it or checking for firmware updates:
+These commands directly affect the device, like rebooting it or checking for firmware updates:

-    await client.PerformDeviceActionAsync(DeviceAction.Restart);
+    await client.PerformDeviceCommandAsync(DeviceAction.Restart);

 ### Discovered new features
 The api reveals a few features that the official app does not yet provide but that are already availabke trough the api: